 Preliminary site plan and floor plans are to be submitted with the Application to IFA.
-The Applicant shall meet local, state, and federal standards that apply to the Project, regardless if listed in Section 15 Building Standards.
+The Applicant shall meet local, state, and federal standards that apply to the Project, regardless if listed below.

-- A. 2015 International Building Code adopted and published by the International Code Council. - B. 2015 International Existing Building Code adopted and published by the International Code Council. - C. 2015 International Residential Code adopted and published by the International Code Council (excepting paragraphs R313.1 and R313.2; sprinklers are not required in single family or townhomes separated by 2 hr. fire walls). - D. 2015 International Fire Code adopted and published by the International Code Council. - E. 2015 International Mechanical Code adopted and published by the International Code Council. - F. 2021 Uniform Plumbing Code adopted by the International Association of Plumbing and Mechanical Officials. - G. 2020 National Electric Code adopted by the National Electrical Code Committee and published by the National Fire Protection Association, Inc. - H. 2015 International Energy Conservation Code adopted by the International Code Council.
-Any LIHTC project that includes HUD or Rural Development ("USDA") assistance or financing shall comply with 2021 IECC. - Iowa Administrative Code, including but not limited to the following Chapters: 300 (Administration), 301 (General Provisions), 302 (Accessibility of Building), 303 (Energy Conservation), 350 (State Historic Building), and 25 (State Plumbing Code). - J. Uniform Federal Accessibility Standards provided in 24 CFR Part 8 and delineated in the American National Standards Institute Standard 2009 A117.1. - K. The Americans with Disabilities Act 1990 provided by the Federal Department of Justice.
-All publicly accessible areas must meet the accessibility requirements of this Act. - L. The Federal Fair Housing Act of 1988 all buildings with 4 or more units must comply with this Act and the Fair Housing Design Standards.
-Applies to ground floor Units or all Units in an elevator building. - M. For Adaptive Reuse/Rehabilitation, the Lead Base Paint Poisoning Prevention Act, the Department of Housing and Urban Development (HUD) Guidelines for the Evaluation and Control of Lead Based Paint Hazards, Environmental Protection Administration (EPA) and Occupational Safety and Health Act (OSHA) provisions shall apply when applicable. - N. For Adaptive Reuse/Rehabilitation, if applicable, State Historic Preservation Office (SHPO) clearance Section 106 of the National Historic Preservation Act, 36 CFR Part 800 for Projects receiving any direct federal funding (HOME or categorical grant) or affecting properties listed in the National Register of Historic Places, or in a designated historic preservation district or zone.
+- A. 2018 International Building Code adopted and published by the International Code Council. - B. 2018 International Existing Building Code adopted and published by the International Code Council. - C. 2018 International Residential Code adopted and published by the International Code Council (excepting paragraphs R313.1 and R313.2; sprinklers are not required in single family or row/townhomes separated by 2 hr. fire walls). - D. 2018 International Fire Code adopted and published by the International Code Council. - E. 2021 International Mechanical Code adopted and published by the International Code Council. - F. 2021 Uniform Plumbing Code adopted by the International Association of Plumbing and Mechanical Officials. - G. 2020 National Electric Code adopted by the National Electrical Code Committee and published by the National Fire Protection Association, Inc. - H. 2018 International Energy Conservation Code adopted by the International Code Council. - 2020 National Green Building Standard adopted and published by the International Code Council (ICC-2020 NGBS). - J. Any 3 story or lesser new construction LIHTC Project that includes Federal financing such as HUD or Rural Development ("USDA") shall comply with 2021 IECC. - K. Any 4 story or greater new construction LIHTC Project that includes Federal financing such as HUD or Rural Development ("USDA") shall comply with ASHRAE 90.1-2019. - L. Iowa Administrative Code, including but not limited to the following Chapters: 300 (Administration), 301 (General Provisions), 302 (Accessibility of Building), 303 (Energy Conservation), 350 (State Historic Building), and 25 (State Plumbing Code). - M. Uniform Federal Accessibility Standards provided in 24 CFR Part 8 and delineated in the American National Standards Institute Standard 2009 A117.1. - N. The Americans with Disabilities Act 1990 provided by the Federal Department of Justice.
+All publicly accessible areas must meet the accessibility requirements of this Act. - O. The Federal Fair Housing Act of 1988 all buildings with 4 or more Units must comply with this Act and the Fair Housing Design Standards.
+Applies to ground floor Units or all Units in an elevator building. - P. Section 504 of the Rehabilitation Act of 1973, as amended, regarding accessible Unit requirements for dispersal, new construction, and alteration of housing. - Q. For Adaptive Reuse/Rehabilitation, the Lead Base Paint Poisoning Prevention Act, the Department of Housing and Urban Development (HUD) Guidelines for the Evaluation and Control of Lead Based Paint Hazards, Environmental Protection Administration (EPA) and Occupational Safety and Health Act (OSHA) provisions shall apply when applicable. - R. For Adaptive Reuse/Rehabilitation, if applicable, State Historic Preservation Office (SHPO) clearance Section 106 of the National Historic Preservation Act, 36 CFR Part 800 for Projects receiving any direct federal funding (HOME or categorical grant) or affecting properties listed in the National Register of Historic Places, or in a designated historic preservation district or zone.

-PART D - GLOSSARY OF TERMS The following bolded terms shall have the meanings set forth herein unless context clearly requires a different meaning.
+The following bolded terms shall have the meanings set forth herein unless context clearly requires a different meaning.